SeanZhang215/saboteurGame/V2/README.md

     This Unity script visualizes the path of a NavMeshAgent on the game object it is attached to.
 The script initializes a reference to the NavMeshAgent component on the game object in the Start method.
 The OnDrawGizmos method draws a blue line between each corner of the path using the Gizmos.DrawLine method.
 The previousCorner variable is used to keep track of the previous corner to draw a line from, and it is initialized to the game object's position.
 - `NavMeshBaker`:
     This Unity script is used to build a NavMeshSurface every 5 seconds.
 The script initializes a reference to a NavMeshSurface component in the scene in the public NavMeshSurface variable.
 The script includes a coroutine that is started in the Start method and runs indefinitely.
 The coroutine first builds the NavMeshSurface using the BuildNavMesh method.
 It then waits for 5 seconds using the WaitForSeconds method before building the NavMeshSurface again.
+### Improvements
+Xinlu has added colliders to both the NPC and the diamond to make the game more realistic and engaging.
+The colliders help to ensure that the player interacts with the game elements in a more natural way.
+This means that players will no longer be able to pass through the NPC or diamond, which will improve the overall gaming experience.
+Xinlu has also made significant changes to the AI logic.
+The NPC will now be able to detect the player's position and adjust its behavior accordingly.
+This means that the NPC will follow the player around, making the game more challenging and engaging.

 ## Overall GUI - Yaqi Tu (ytu64)
 Five GUI have been implemented: a start menu GUI, a difficulty level GUI, a rule GUI, a win GUI and a lose game GUI.